-This page will be continually expanded as new information comes in.
-Please check back regularly for updates.
+This page was developed in 2017.
 If you have resources to contribute or want change alerts, contact KYR[at]immdefense.org.

 Local, City, and State policies to protect immigrants from deportation:

 - Fight for local policies to protect immigrants from deportation, including limiting ICE collaboration with law enforcement.
 See Local Options for Protecting Immigrants: A Collection of City & County Policies to Protect Immigrants from Discrimination and Deportation, a resource from the Immigrant Legal Resource Center.
 For detailed examples from NYC, see also NYC detainer & probation policy.

 - Advocate for state or local funding to ensure public defenders are able to provide proper immigration advice so that immigrant clients do not suffer the harsh consequences that can stem from a criminal case, such as New York’s Regional Immigration Assistance Centers.

 - Advocate for state or local funding to ensure representation in immigration court, such as the New York Immigrant Family Unity Project.
 See also Blazing a Trail: The Right to Counsel in Detention and Beyond, a resource from the National Immigration Law Center.

 - Support campaigns against discriminatory surveillance, special registration, and data sharing.
 See Desis Rising Up and Moving (DRUM) and Stop LAPD Spying.

 - Stand with calls for police departments to refrain from handing over immigrants with administrative warrants to ICE, such as in the initiative as part of the campaign for the IDNYC, New York’s municipal ID.

 - Fight for policies to prevent ICE arrests in courthouses, such as in Kings County, Washington and Santa Clara, California.